Rep. Pete Stark's defeat by a young, insurgent Democrat marks the end of an era and perhaps the start of a cycle of internal party warfare.

 Khanna, an attorney with a Silicon Valley firm, congratulated Swalwell for "a very impressive campaign" Wednesday but said he's proud to have backed Stark and hopes the coming weeks provide "a proper opportunity to reflect on his legacy and put his body of work in proper perspective."
 He looks forward to working on competitiveness and manufacturing issues, he said, but "one day after the election is not the time to speculate about what I'm going to do.

 "People are sick of all the electioneering, and after a couple of months of reflection, I'll make a decision about what the next, best step is for me," Khanna said.
-"I have a committee open, I raised funds to run for the United States Congress, and at the right time, I
+"I have a committee open, I raised funds to run for the United States Congress, and at the right time, I will do that."

 State Sen. Ellen Corbett, D-San Leandro, also opened a House campaign committee -- now with about $105,000 banked -- but in March committed to finishing her state term in 2014.
 "I would be honored to serve in Congress, but it's too early to discuss 2014," she said Wednesday.